-Table I-1 Boot Command Line Parameters
+Table H-1 Boot Command Line Parameters

-Parameter Options Description Concurrent Documentation Reference crashkernel =size@16M Reserves memory and non-default location for loading a "crash" kernel containing the core image of a corrupt kernel for purposes of saving and analyzing a crash dump. page 12-1 size is the size of reserved memory: 32M, 64M (default) or 128M 16M is the offset address kdb =on Enables entry to the kdb kernel debugger. page 12-8 =off Disables entry to kdb. /kernel-source/ Documentation/kdb =early Makes the kernel enter kdb early in the boot process. bocumentacion/ kub memmap =size <delimiter>address</delimiter> Defines memory regions to be reserved. <delimiter> is '@' for System RAM, '\$' for Reserve or "#" for ACPI.</delimiter> page 2-23 =exactmap Specifies that the exact BIOS map is used. mm =size <delimiter>address</delimiter> Alias for memmap (x86_64 only).
-Defines memory regions to be reserved. page 2-23 =ex Alias for exactmap (x86_64 only).
-Specifies that the exact BIOS map is used. nmi_dump Enables pressing the system NMI button to enter the debugger.
-Exiting the debugger loads the crash kernel and takes a dump, unless nmi_watchdog=0. page 12-9
+Parameter Options Description Concurrent Real-Time Documentation Reference crashkernel (x86_64 only) =size@64M Reserves memory and non-default location for loading a "crash" kernel containing the core image of a corrupt kernel for purposes of saving and analyzing a crash dump. page 12-1 size is the size of reserved memory: 32M, 64M or 128M (default) 64M is the offset address. kgdboc =serial_device[,baud] Enable the kdb tty interface.
+Example: kgdboc=ttyS0,115200 page 12-1 kgdbwait Stop kernel execution and enter the kernel debugger at the earliest opportunity. ekgdboc =kbd Allow early kernel console debugging.
+Used in conjunction with earlyprintk=vga. memmap =size <delimiter>address</delimiter> Defines memory regions to be reserved. <delimiter> is '@' for System RAM, '\$' for Reserve or "#" for ACPI.</delimiter> page 2-22 =exactmap Specifies that the exact BIOS map is used. mm =size <delimiter>address</delimiter> Alias for memmap (x86_64 only).
+Defines memory regions to be reserved. page 2-22 =ex Alias for exactmap (x86_64 only).
+Specifies that the exact BIOS map is used. nohz =on Enable dynamic ticks (default). page B-1 =off Disable dynamic ticks. no_ktext_repli (x86_64 only) n/a Disables all kernel text page replication support. page 10-14 no_kmod_repli (x86_64 only) n/a Disables kernel module text page replication support, but leaves resident kernel text page replication enabled. page 10-14 no_pregraph_pgs (x86_64 only) n/a Disables all of the preallocated graphics pages support, which is used to minimize cross processor interrupts. page 10-5